Marcell Ozuna Preview, Player Props: Braves vs. Cubs

 Marcell Ozuna At The Plate

-- He ranks 48th in batting average, 47th in on base percentage, and eighth in slugging among the qualified hitters in MLB action.
+- He ranks 46th in batting average, 46th in on base percentage, and eighth in slugging among qualifying batters in MLB.

-- Ozuna has reached base via a hit in 97 games this season (of 138 played), and had multiple hits in 32 of those games.
+- Ozuna has reached base via a hit in 98 games this year (of 139 played), and had multiple hits in 32 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.